retromp3/retro/README.md

 4. ```flutter pub get && flutter run```
 5. That's it!

-_Note: If you want to develop on this, you're going to need an Apple Developer Account_
+_Note: If you want to develop on this, you're going to need a mac as well as an Apple Developer Account (paid or free)_

 ## Contributing